-1.4 Notification of measures to which Article 458(10) of the CRR applies ('notification only procedure')
+1.5 Notification of a measure to which Article 458(10) CRR applies ('notification only procedure')

-The proposed measure is not subject to the notification procedure as specified in Article 458(10) of the CRR.
+The proposed measure is not subject to the notification procedure as specified in Article 458(10) of the CRR2.
 The measure implies an average risk weight floor of 25% on the Swedish mortgage exposure portfolios of the IRB banks.
-The largest nine of these banks (accounting for around 90% of the total mortgage market in Sweden) currently have average risk weights for their respective relevant portfolios that range from 3.1% to 13.6% in Pillar 1 based on their IRB models in the absence of the measure.
+The largest nine of these banks (accounting for around 96% of the total mortgage market in Sweden) currently have average risk weights for their respective relevant portfolios that range from 3.3% to 14.9% in Pillar 1 based on their IRB models in the absence of the measure.
 The impact of the measure for the affected IRB banks is thus more than 25% of their respective risk weights that result from the use of the IRB models.
-Therefore, Article 458(10) of the CRR does not apply.
+Therefore, Article 458(10) of the CRR2 does not apply.